Phantom pain

 Key points about phantom pain

-• Phantom pain is pain that feels like it's coming from a body part that's no longer there.
+• Phantom pain is pain that feels like it's coming from a part of your body that's no longer there, such as after an arm or leg amputation.

-• The term phantom doesn't mean that the pain is imaginary, but it's a real sensation that originates in your brain and spinal cord.
+• The term 'phantom' doesn't mean that the pain is imaginary.
+It's a real sensation that comes from your brain and spinal cord.

-• For some people, phantom pain gets better over time without treatment.
+• Some people find it gets better over time without treatment.
 For others, managing phantom pain can be challenging.

-• You and your heathcare provider can work together to treat phantom pain effectively with medication or other therapies.
+• You and your healthcare provider can work together to treat phantom pain effectively with medicines or other therapies.

 Young woman missing right arm reading outdoors with her son